tpm2-software/tpm2-tools/man/tss2_getrandom.1.md

   * **-n**, **\--numBytes**: \<number\>

-    The number of bytes requested by the caller
+    The number of bytes requested by the caller.

   * **-f**, **\--force**: